Your browser is not supported

 Today, New Zealanders still can't make instant payments electronically to other people, unless they are both with the same bank.

-With digital cash, you could make payments instantly.
-For example, if you wanted to pay back a friend for something they had bought you, you could hold your phones together to transfer the money straight away.
+With Digital Cash, you could make payments instantly.
+For example, you could instantly transfer money to someone in an emergency, or if you wanted to pay back a friend for something they had bought you, you could hold your phones together to transfer the money straight away.
 Instant payments also potentially support small businesses that are reliant on cash flow.

 Videos